February 1992 Venezuelan coup attempt

 The Venezuelan coup attempt of February 1992 was an attempt to seize control of the government of Venezuela by the Hugo Chávez-led Revolutionary Bolivarian Movement-200 (MBR-200) that took place on 4 February 1992.
 The coup was directed against President Carlos Andrés Pérez and occurred in a period marked by economic liberalization reforms, which were attempted in order to decrease the country's level of indebtedness and had caused major protests and social unrest.
-Despite their failure to depose the government of Carlos Andrés, the February coup attempts brought Chávez into the national spotlight.
-Fighting during the coup resulted in the deaths of at least 143 people and possibly as many as several hundred.
+Despite their failure to depose the government of Pérez, the February coup attempts brought Chávez into the national spotlight.
 It was followed by another coup attempt on November of that year.

 Background

 Venezuela had enjoyed democratic stability since 1958, and also a degree of prosperity.
 This prosperity was greatly enhanced in the 1970s, when oil prices increased substantially, and Venezuela, a large petroleum exporter, received large revenues, which increased per capita income by about 40%.
 Venezuela experienced modernization and had one of the highest GDP per capita in its history, while also having an exchange rate of 4 bolivares per 1 US dollar.

 However, in the 1980s, other oil producers (especially Saudi Arabia) raised their production, and oil prices dropped.
 Venezuela's oil revenues dropped substantially, and per capita income declined by about 25%.
 This imperiled economic and social stability in general.
 The government's overspending on programs caused massive levels of debt with poverty, inflation and unemployment rising while income declined.
 Corruption was also widespread with crime increasing yearly, making the Venezuelan public, primarily the poor who especially felt neglected, become outraged.

 The IMF offered assistance to Venezuela with these debts, but on condition of Venezuela enacting budgetary and fiscal reforms to curtail the deficits.
 In 1989, President Pérez put these liberalization policies into effect, reducing social spending and many commodity subsidies, and removing longstanding price controls on many goods.
-These policies bore heavily on Venezuela's working class and lower class majority.
+These policies triggered unrest in Caracas which was met with a Government response.
 The resultant discontent erupted in the "Caracazo" beginning on 27 February 1989.